Eating Exploring Reading

 Bees?

-Bees are hard working, loyal and I love the idea of how such a tiny little thing can be of a huge significance for the entire world – bees are crucial to the economy.
-They don’t just provide us with honey, we also need them to pollinate our crops, plants, wildflowers.
-During the ages, bees has inspired many – ‘[f]rom pub signs and town names, from Shakespeare to JK Rowling, from beehive hair-dos to phrases like “having a bee in your bonnet” – the bee has been a star for centuries.
+During the ages, bees have inspired many – ‘[f]rom pub signs and town names, from Shakespeare to JK Rowling, from beehive hair-dos to phrases like “having a bee in your bonnet” – the bee has been a star for centuries.
 Roman philosopher Pliny referred to honey as “the sweat of the heavens and the saliva of the stars”, while Medieval author and poet Chaucer was one of the first to use the phrase “busy as bees”.
 The bumblebee has always been a source of special delight because of its portly features and furry bottom.
 Mr Bumble in Oliver Twist and Dumbledore (a Cornish word for bumblebee) in Harry Potter suit their names well.’* Associated with the soul, bees also symbolise productivity, hard work, impeccable organization and strong work ethic.
-At the same time, I like to think that they remind us to slow down and stop to smell the flowers.

 Reading?

-We come to the last part of the name, the reading.
-That’s easy to explain.
-I’ve been reading books since I was six years old and I just think it’s one of the best things you could do for yourself – get some alone time, some ‘me time’, and read.
 I’m not going to list all the benefits of reading, as they are infinite and I’m sure you all know them very well but I’ll share some of my favourite quotes about reading instead:

 The library is inhabited by spirits that come out of the pages at night.